Eric Kelso

-Eric Kelso (born December 22, 1962) is an American voice actor, director, presenter and producer currently based in Tokyo, Japan.
+Eric Kelso (born December 22) is an American voice actor, director, presenter and producer currently based in Tokyo, Japan.

 He is best known as the voice of Paul Phoenix in the video game series, Tekken, as well as Guizhang Chen, Masayuki Fukuhara, and Ren of Heavens in the Shenmue series, Captain Falcon, and Blood Falcon in F-Zero GX, and Jacky Bryant in the Virtua Fighter series.
 Outside of video games, he has also provided voices for many Japanese TV shows, films, radio programs.

 Early life

-Eric Kelso was born and raised in San Jose, California.
-He attended high school in Santa Cruz and went to the University of California at Santa Barbara where he majored in Film Studies.
+Eric Kelso attended high school in Santa Cruz, California and went to the University at Santa Barbara where he majored in Film Studies.
 While at UCSB he received a Corwin Metropolitan Film Award for writing and directing the short film, "an echo en route".

 After graduating in 1986, he set out to travel the world in search of documentary film subjects.
 He eventually made his way to his current long-time residence of Japan.